South College, Durham: 2021 Rod Liddle controversy

 On 3 December 2021, Rod Liddle, a controversial columnist, was invited to a Christmas formal dinner at South College.
 The students were not informed that Liddle would be a guest speaker.
 In his speech, later referred to as a "tirade", Liddle made controversial statements about student sex workers, trans rights, the idea of institutional racism, and colonisation.
 Several students decided to walk out before or during Liddle's speech.
 South College's principal Tim Luckhurst called these students "pathetic" and that they "shouldn't be at university", and his wife Dorothy called one student an "arse".
 Luckhurst received criticism both for the decision to invite Liddle to speak at the Christmas dinner, and for his behaviour towards students during and after the speech.
 Durham University announced an investigation into the events at the formal which concluded in January 2022.

-Buildings and Facilities
+Buildings and facilities

-The college accommodation blocks are named for articles linked to the Southern hemisphere, namely:
+The college accommodation blocks are named for articles linked to the Southern hemisphere, or ideals in the college motto.
+They are: